-- The mother’s age- if she is above 30 the chances are higher.
-This is largely due to what is known as the hormone FSH or follicle stimulating hormone which releases two eggs
+- If the mother is above 30, the chances are higher.
+This is largely due to what is known as the hormone FSH or follicle-stimulating hormone, which releases two eggs.

-- The mother’s genetic history- if there is an occurrence of non-identical twins in the family
+- The mother’s genetic history and occurrence of non-identical twins in the family.

-- Number of earlier pregnancies and large families also increase the odds of having twins
+- The number of earlier pregnancies and large families also increase the odds of having twins.

-- In certain parts of the world, there are more twins than other.
-For instance, Africa has a higher number of women than other parts of the world
+- In certain parts of the world, there are more twins than others.
+For instance, Africa has a higher number of women than other parts of the world.

-- Breasting women are more likely to have twins than the women who don’t.
-One study found the rate twins to be 11.4% amongst breastfeeding women as compared to non-breastfeeding women for whom its just 1.1%
+- Breastfeeding women are more likely to have twins than women who don’t.
+One study found the rate of twins to be 11.4% amongst breastfeeding women as compared to non-breastfeeding women for whom its just 1.1%.

-- Fertility treatments that boost ovulation can also lead to twins
+- Fertility treatments that boost ovulation can raise the chances of having fraternal to twins.

 Do fraternal twins look alike?
 Yes and no. Because they share 50% DNA, they look similar just like any other brother or sister.
-How we look is completely controlled by chromosomes from how tall we are, to the colour of our eyes, hair and so on thereby making them look as close to alike as possible.
-Your twins are also born at the same time, same age and at the same rate so its normal for them to grow up together and look similar.
+How we look is completely controlled by chromosomes from how tall we are, to the colour of our eyes, hair and so on, thereby making them look as close to alike as possible.
+Your twins are also born at the same time, same age and at the same rate, so it is normal for them to grow up together and look similar.

 A fraternal twin pregnancy can be something that you know because of intuition.
 Some women may even have dreams that they are pregnant with non-identical twins.
 You may even feel more nauseous than other pregnancies in the first trimester itself.
 High levels of intolerance for certain foods, smells, textures like meat, seafood, coffee can also be a sign.
-The most obvious one will be you will look ‘large for dates’ that is from early on itself which is a clear indicator of a twin pregnancy.
+The most obvious one will be you will look ‘large for dates’ from early on itself which is a clear indicator of a twin pregnancy.
 Frequent urination is more magnified when you are having twins.
-Higher levels of hCG more, than a single pregnancy is also another factor.
+Also, higher levels of hCG than a single pregnancy could also be another confirming factor.